freeCodeCamp/camper-gh-bot/README.md

 {
   "freeCodeCamp/camper-gh-bot": {
     "userForbiddenForPR": [], // PRs made by users in this list will be closed.
 To close PRs from EVERYONE add a star symbol to this array: `"userForbiddenForPR": ["*"]`
-    "closeAllPRsMessage": "", // MUST be specified if `userForbiddenForPR` array contains a star sumbol (see above) "userBlacklistForPR": [], // PRs made by users in this list will be ignored "actions": [], // List of PR actions that camper-gh-bot will listen to "repoContribPath": "" // Path to you CONTRIBUTION.md file (should start with a slash, for example, /blob/master/.github/CONTRIBUTING.md)
+    "closeAllPRsMessage": "", // MUST be specified if `userForbiddenForPR` array contains a star symbol (see above) "userBlacklistForPR": [], // PRs made by users in this list will be ignored "actions": [], // List of PR actions that camper-gh-bot will listen to "repoContribPath": "" // Path to you CONTRIBUTION.md file (should start with a slash, for example, /blob/master/.github/CONTRIBUTING.md)